rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint#3.md

 #### 1. Display Product List (45 points) 📋

-- **(25 points)** Use the commercetools API, or any other simple API, to fetch a list of products with essential details, such as name, image, and description.
+- **(25 points)** Use the commercetools API to fetch a list of products with essential details, such as name, image, and description.
 [RSS-ECOMM-3_01](./Sprint3/RSS-ECOMM-3_01.md) 💻
 - **(20 points)** Display prices with and without discount for discounted products, ensuring that the discounted price is visually distinct and clearly indicates that it is the current price.
 [RSS-ECOMM-3_02](./Sprint3/RSS-ECOMM-3_02.md) 💵

 #### 2. Product Filtering, Sorting, and Searching (65 points) 🔍

-- **(30 points)** Utilize the chosen API (commercetools or any other simple API) to offer robust filtering options for users to refine the product list based on attributes such as price range, brand, color, size, or other relevant characteristics.
+- **(30 points)** Utilize the commercetools API to offer robust filtering options for users to refine the product list based on attributes such as price range, brand, color, size, or other relevant characteristics.
 [RSS-ECOMM-3_03](./Sprint3/RSS-ECOMM-3_03.md) 🗂️
 - **(15 points)** Enable users to sort the product list by various properties, such as price and name.
 [RSS-ECOMM-3_04](./Sprint3/RSS-ECOMM-3_04.md) 🔄
 - **(20 points)** Implement an efficient and user-friendly search feature that allows users to quickly find and display relevant products based on their search query using the chosen API.
 [RSS-ECOMM-3_05](./Sprint3/RSS-ECOMM-3_05.md) 🔎